jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 Introduction
 ------------

-Deploying .NET code to mobile platforms meant dealing with a variety of compatibility issues.
+Deploying .NET code to mobile platforms meant dealing with various compatibility issues.
 This document lists the issues found while deploying of .NET code to iOS, Windows Phone and Android.
-This document may not be exhaustive and might be extended in the future as new issues come to light.
 The deployment was done using a tool called Unity, which is a Mono-based game engine.

+The project during which this was done was [JJ.SaveText](https://github.com/jjvanzon/JJ.SaveText).

+Some work-arounds had been given a place in [JJ.Framework.PlaformCompatibility](https://www.nuget.org/packages/JJ.Framework.PlatformCompatibility) to keep overview of these issues.
+But that package may not be relevant for later .NET versions anymore.

 Unity 4.3.4 / .NET Compatibility Issues
 ---------------------------------------

-The following things needed to be taken into consideration to make the .NET code work in Unity.
+The following things might need to be taken into consideration to make the .NET code work in Unity.

 - ### Use .NET 3.5